twschiller/open-synthesis/CONTRIBUTING.md

     python manage.py migrate
     python manage.py loaddata source_tags

+### Web Server

+To run the Django development server, which automatically reloads modules when you edit a file:

+    python manage.py runserver

-Serve the Django application using [Gunicorn](http://gunicorn.org/):
+To serve the Django application using [Gunicorn](http://gunicorn.org/):

     gunicorn -c conf.py openintel.wsgi --log-file -

-If you are using Heroku, you can run the project with:
+If you are using Heroku, you can also run the Gunicorn server with:

     heroku local web

+### Celery Task Runner

+If you have a local instance of [Redis](http://redis.io/), you can configure Celery to use it as broker/result store by setting `REDIS_URL` and `CELERY_ALWAYS_EAGER` in the `.env` file:

+    REDIS_URL=redis://localhost:6379
+    CELERY_ALWAYS_EAGER=False

+Then run the Celery worker:

+    celery worker --app=openintel.celery.app

+If you are using Heroku, you can also run the worker with:

+    heroku local worker

 ## Code Style and Testing